climatechange-ai-tutorials/aquaculture-mapping/README.md

 # Aquaculture Mapping: Detecting and Classifying Aquaculture Ponds using Deep Learning

+Managing aquaculture ponds is vital for environmental monitoring and conservation.
+This tutorial presents how to leverage satellite imagery and semantic segmentation models to detect and map aquaculture ponds based on production intensity.

 Author(s):
 * Joshua Cortez, Thinking Machines Data Science
   * Email: joshuacortez@thinkingmachin.es